Klarman Hall

 Addi Liu

-Addi Liu is interested in the transmission of music theory and material culture between early modern Europe and late Ming/early Qing China.
+Addi Liu’s research investigates the transmissions of music theory and material culture between early modern Europe and late Ming/early Qing China, with a focus on musical hand diagrams.
 He has presented papers and lecture recitals at the meetings of the American Musicological Society, Society of Seventeenth-Century Music (Irene Alm Memorial Prize), Musicking: Culturally Informed Performance Practices, Case Western Reserve University’s Music Colloquium Series, Instruments of Global Music Theory Symposium, and the Biennial International Conference on Baroque Music.

 /addi-liu